smiiksha/german-translator/README.md

 ---

-# 🤝 Contributing

-Contributions, suggestions, and issue reports are welcome.

-Feel free to fork the repository and submit a pull request.

----

-# 📄 License

-This project is licensed under the MIT License.

----

 ## ⭐ Why This Project?

 Unlike traditional grammar checkers, this project combines speech recognition, machine translation, prompt engineering, and backend architecture into a single production-style NLP service.